Group of fallow deer grazing at Bolderwood Deer Sanctuary in the New Forest

 Bolderwood Deer Sanctuary

 Perfect for nature walks amongst the ancient woodland, Bolderwood Deer Sanctuary is located in the north of the New Forest.
-Criss-crossed with many waymarked walking paths of varying lengths, you’ll be able to find a route which suits you.
+Criss-crossed with many way marked walking paths of varying lengths, you’ll be able to find a route which suits you.

 Stop by to see the herds of red and fallow deer that are fed daily by the New Forest Rangers at the viewing platform.